Axway/elasticsearch-docker-beat/README.md

   - if 'service': select all the containers belonging to the service having the name {name}
   - if 'stack': select all the containers belonging to the stack having the name {name}
 - pattern: mandatory, define the regexp pattern using to evaluation if the log have to be grouped with the previous log or not
-- negate: default false, indicate that the pattern regexp have be negated in the evaluation
+- negate: default false, if true, indicate that the negation of pattern regexp is taken as result of the evaluation
 - append: default: true, if true group logs by appending them at the end of the current group, otherwise add them at the beginning of the group.
 - activated: default true, to be able to invalidate the setting without removing the setting values from the configuration file
 - logs_multiline_max_size: default 100000, define the max size of a group in octets

+It can have sevaral `{name}:` settings

 #### sample